-- 19.3.1 Where computer systems have an impact on corporate financial systems the Executive Director of Finance, Performance and Estates shall satisfy himself that: - a) systems acquisition, development and maintenance are in line with corporate policies such as an Information Technology Strategy; - b) data produced for use with financial systems is adequate, accurate, complete and timely, and that a management (audit) trail exists; - c) Executive Director of Finance, Performance and Estates staff have access to such data; and - d) such computer audit reviews as are considered necessary are being carried out. - 19.3.2 Any changes to such systems must be notified to and approved by the Executive Director of Finance, Performance and Estates.
+- 19.4.1 Where computer systems have an impact on corporate financial systems the Chief Finance Officer shall satisfy themself that: - a) systems acquisition, development and maintenance are in line with corporate policies such as an Information Technology Strategy. - b) data produced for use with financial systems is adequate, accurate, complete and timely, and that a management (audit) trail exists. - c) the Chief Finance Officer staff have access to such data. - d) such computer audit reviews as are considered necessary are being carried out. - 19.4.2 Any changes to such systems must be notified to and approved by the Chief Finance Officer.